Your doctor can tell

 affected breast is safe for your baby.
 If starting with the affected breast is too painful, try feeding your baby with your healthy breast first.
 Then, after your milk is flowing, breast-feed from the affected breast.
 If your nipples are too cracked and painful to

-Use it each time that you cannot breast-feed.
+Try this each time that you cannot breast-feed.

 This is a good time